Ed Doyle (politician)

-Edward Doyle (born November 30, 1935) is a former politician in Ontario, Canada.
+Edward Doyle (November 30, 1935 – January 22, 2026) was a Canadian politician in Ontario.
 He was a Progressive Conservative member of the Legislative Assembly of Ontario from 1995 to 1999.

 Background

 Doyle was educated in Montreal, and did not attend university.
 He worked as a radio and television news journalist in Montreal, Kitchener and Hamilton, and was a member of the Experimental Aircraft Association.

+Doyle died in Hamilton on January 22, 2026, at the age of 90.

 Politics

 Doyle was elected to the Ontario legislature in the Hamilton-area riding of Wentworth East in the 1995 provincial election, defeating Liberal Shirley Collins and incumbent New Democrat Mark Morrow by a plurality of about 3,606 votes.
 He served for the next four years as a backbench supporter of Mike Harris's government.
-He did play a major role in parliament, he stood in as speaker of the assembly from September 26 to October 2, 1996, after the resignation of Al McLean.
+He did play a major role in parliament; he stood in as speaker of the assembly from September 26 to October 2, 1996, after the resignation of Al McLean.

-Doyle did not support amalgamating the city of Hamilton, and co-chaired a series of provincial consultations on the Canada Pension Plan in 1996.
-He did not seek re-election in 1999.
+He did not support amalgamating the city of Hamilton, and co-chaired a series of provincial consultations on the Canada Pension Plan in 1996.
+Doyle did not seek re-election in 1999.